Walter-0/Project1/README.md

-Project 1: Internet Trivia
+Project 1: Random Trivia
-This is a game of skill and comedy to test your knowledge about the internet.
-No, not how the internet works, but its integral and often meaningless content.
+This is a game of skill and comedy to test your knowledge about some cool stuff.

 User Stories:
 1. As a user, I should be able to input answers to prompted questions.
 DONE